 Early detection by the dog’s veterinarian is imperative in preventing more complicated issues.

 DMVD is a cardiac disease that targets the heart’s mitral valve.
-This is a serious health problem because the disease is genetic and can not be prevented by diet and exercise.
-If a veterinarian detects a new heart murmur in a doxie during a regular examination, this may indicate the onset of DMVD.
+This is a serious health problem because the disease is genetic and cannot be prevented by diet and exercise.
+If a veterinarian detects a new heart murmur in a doxie during a regular examination, it may indicate the onset of DMVD.
 Other symptoms include a cough, labored breathing, weakness, and not being able to tolerate exercise.
 If detected early, your dog’s vet can prescribe medication that will slow the onset of congestive heart failure.

 14. Lafora Disease